Barrett's Esophagus: An Overview

 What screening tests are available?

 The American Gastroenterological Association does not recommend screening the general population for Barrett's esophagus.
-Screening is reserved for those with chronic and/or frequent symptoms of GERD and with two or more risk factors for Barrett’s esophagus or esophageal adenocarcinoma (age greater than 50, Caucasian, obese, history of smoking, current or family history of Barrett’s esophagus, or esophageal adenocarcinoma).
-Screening for females is not recommended due to the lower risk factor as compared to men.
-However, screening could be recommended for women who have multiple risk factors.
+You should be screened if you have chronic and/or frequent symptoms of GERD and two or more risk factors for Barrett’s esophagus or esophageal adenocarcinoma.
+Women have a lower risk than men of getting Barrett’s esophagus.
+But, screening could be recommended for women who have risk factors.
 The risk factors are the same for women and men.

 What are the signs of Barrett’s esophagus?

-There are no signs in particular of Barrett’s esophagus but there can be signs of the GERD that causes it.
-GERD can cause heartburn, belching, nausea, regurgitation, bitter taste in the mouth, abdominal discomfort, and dry cough.
+Signs of GERD can also be signs of Barrett’s esophagus.
+Signs of both are heartburn, belching, nausea, regurgitation, bitter taste in the mouth, abdominal discomfort, and dry cough.

 How is Barrett's esophagus diagnosed?

-Barrett's esophagus is diagnosed by upper endoscopy with multiple biopsies.
-During endoscopy, a flexible tube with a camera on the end is passed through the mouth and down the esophagus into the stomach and duodenum, the first part of the small intestine.
+Barrett's esophagus is diagnosed by upper endoscopy.
 Upper endoscopy lets your provider look at the insides of these organs and find ulcers, abnormal growths, and other conditions like Barrett's esophagus.
-During endoscopy, multiple biopsies are taken and the tissue is looked at under a microscope to see changes in the cells of the mucosa that look like Barrett’s esophagus.
+During endoscopy, many biopsies are taken.
+The tissue is then looked at under a microscope to see if there are changes in the cells of the mucosa that look like Barrett’s esophagus.
 Biopsies are also important to make sure that there is no cancer present.
-All biopsies should be examined by two or more pathologists, preferably at least one of whom is an expert in the pathology of the esophagus.
+All biopsies should be examined by two or more pathologists, and at least one should be an expert in esophagus pathology.

 How is Barrett’s esophagus staged?